LNshuti/hsas/README.md

 - **User Stories**:
   - As a visitor, I want to compare pricing plans to choose the one that best suits my needs.
-  - As a visitor, I want to contact sales for more information on custom pricing.

 ### 4. Functional Requirements